Lynching of Priyantha Kumara: Reactions

+The incident was met with shock in Pakistan, with condemnations pouring in from political representatives, civil society groups and religious leaders.

-Prime Minister of Pakistan Imran Khan expressed his disbelief and anger in a tweet saying “The horrific vigilante attack on a factory in Sialkot and the burning alive of a Sri Lankan manager is a day of shame for Pakistan.
+Prime Minister of Pakistan Imran Khan expressed his disbelief and anger in a tweet saying "The horrific vigilante attack on a factory in Sialkot and the burning alive of a Sri Lankan manager is a day of shame for Pakistan.
 I am overseeing the investigations and let there be no mistakes, all those responsible will be punished with the full severity of the law.
-Arrests are being made”.
-The incident was met with shock in Pakistan, with condemnations pouring in from political representatives, civil society groups and religious leaders.
+Arrests are being made".

 Pakistan's Defence Minister Pervez Khattak, while reacting to the incident, provoked controversy when he said "murders take place when young people get emotional".
 Later, he issued a clarification stating he "vehemently condemned" the incident and that his earlier remarks were in response to a question whether the lynching was a consequence of the government allowing too much leeway to the TLP in the country as a result of a "deal".

 On 4 December, both the Government of Sri Lanka and opposition parties condemned the incident and urged immediate action to punish the perpetrators.
 The Parliament of Sri Lanka urged the authorities in Pakistan to ensure the rights of the Sri Lankan expat workers in Pakistan be safeguarded.
 On 6 December, Kumara's remains were repatriated with state honours from Lahore to Colombo via a Sri Lankan Airlines flight.

 Sri Lankan High Commissioner to Pakistan, Vice Admiral Mohan Wijewickrama assured that the incident would have no effect on relations between Sri Lanka and Pakistan, noting the close social, defensive and commercial ties between the two countries.

 Following an appeal for compensation by Kumara's widow, Sri Lanka's Cabinet of Ministers approved a grant of Rs 2.5 million (US$12,322) to the family of Kumara to be paid from the Employees' Welfare Fund of the Bureau of Foreign Employment considering his contribution as a migrant worker.

 In Islamabad, a condolence event was held at the Prime Minister's Office to honour Kumara.
 While addressing the occasion, Imran Khan announced a civil award for Malik Adnan, a colleague who tried to save Kumara's life from the mob, and reiterated that "as long as I am alive, I will not allow incidents like the Sialkot lynching to happen again".
 The business community of Sialkot raised USD $100,000 for Kumara's family, and also announced that his widow would continue to receive his monthly salary.